0

 Majors in Materials Science and Engineering develop materials that enhance everyday technologies.
 Due to the wide range of career opportunities available in the field, it's imperative to choose a career that you are passionate about and have a strong support system.
 The podcast provides a refreshing look at how experts deal with unique materials situations that don't go according to plan.

-podcast about why material science is changing the world
+podcast about why material science is changing the world, for chemistrys

 Best for: Individuals and professionals who are up for a frequent dose of the materials and technologies that are rapidly altering our world.